DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_dpw4.md

 wing pressure less pronounced.
 Still, the improvements noted above are visible, which is a testament to the overall improvement of this optimization.

-Note an analysis of the pressure helps give a general idea of the improvements in CD, but visualizing the velocity streamlines allows for a much more direct view of the improved airflow.
+Also note an analysis of the pressure helps give a general idea of the improvements in CD, but visualizing the velocity streamlines allows for a much more direct view of the improved airflow.

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/DPW4_Streamline.png" width="500" />

 Fig. 8.
 Side view of baseline (top) and optimized streamline velocities (bottom)

+|

 The primary differences between the baseline and optimized streamlines become clearer when compared to an “optimal” airflow.
 Ideally, airflow over the top of the wing should be of